Who should I use for Design & Fit Out?

 See example above of drawings for a scheme, a Grade II listed building completed by Select Interiors in Barton Arcade in Manchester

-A quick turnaround is the main advantage of using a ‘one-stop-shop’ to design and fit out your project.
-Specialist fit out companies, for example, can complete project after project swiftly and efficiently.
-Do not expect any design awards for creativity, but they know what works and how to build in the most cost-effective way.
-Flexibility & reduced processes is the other advantage
+A quick turnaround is the main advantage of using a ‘one-stop-shop’ for your project.
+Specialist fit-out companies can complete projects swiftly and efficiently.
+You probably shouldn’t expect any design awards for creativity; but they know what works and how to build in the most cost-effective way!

 Many business owners like the simplicity of dealing with only one company.
-There is a reduced chance of miscommunication & misunderstandings.
-This speeds things up and results in less admin & hopefully headaches for you the client
+One reason is because there is less chance of miscommunication and misunderstandings.
+This speeds things up and results in less admin, and hopefully headaches!

 At Select Interiors we have an ‘open book’ approach to pricing and any variations that clearly illustrate where the costs are allocated